Cherry-ike/WORLD-UNIVERSITY-RANKING/README.md

 1. Database Setup
 Import the dataset into your SQL environment.

 Set up the table with appropriate columns (Rank, University, Country, Teaching, Research, etc.).

 2. Data Exploration Using SQL

 Explore the structure of the dataset using basic SQL queries (e.g., SELECT, COUNT(), GROUP BY, etc.).

 3. Analysis Questions

 i.
-Top Universities by Overall Score ii.
-Top Countries by Research Performance iii.
-Impact of International Outlook on Rankings iv.
+Top Universities by Overall Score

+ii.
+Top Countries by Research Performance

+iii.
+Impact of International Outlook on Rankings

+iv.
 Correlation Between Industry Income and Rankings

+4. Conclusion
+Summarize the key insights and trends found from your SQL analysis.